diekar/CryptoAssetViewer/README.md

 It should be also useful to use this tool to manage the value of gold- and silver coins like Krügerrand or silver Maple-Leaf :blush:.

+In addition to the examples you may also to manage other projects like a different exchange or the crypto-fortfolio of other people.
+Easyly add other directories like "kraken", "paper wallets" or "high-risk-trading".
+This new directories will be visible in the bottom menu.